Skip to content

 5. Step 3–4 repeats until victim is drained.

-The classic fix is the "checks-effects-interactions" pattern: do all state mutations before the external call.
-ReentrancyGuard is a belt-and-suspenders second line.
+The classic fix is the "checks-effects-interactions" pattern: perform all state mutations before the external call.
+ReentrancyGuard provides a defense-in-depth second line.

-For any function that makes an external call_b / delegatecall_b, copy this skeleton:
+Any function that makes an external call_b / delegatecall_b may adopt this skeleton:

 storage _locked: uint @ 0;